You are viewing a story from harrypotterfanfiction.com

 “I’m not debating this with you, Miss Potter, I am simply stating fact,” she said sharply, and I dropped my gaze to the floor.
 “You’re tired, irritable- I’m sure you couldn’t name five people in each of your classes-“ touché “-and you blatantly are not happy.
 It is, despite many allegations made over the years, a teacher’s job is to care for your wellbeing as well as your marks, of which I have no worries about.
 I do think you should drop something.”

 “But I love all my classes!”
 I told her, stunned at the thought of doing something so potentially crippling.

 “I’m not suggesting you leave any of your classes: I am sure you are as focussed in all of your classes as you are in mine,” she said.
 I felt a little superficially warmer when I realised she had noticed all the work I do.
 “However, I do think you should speak to Professor Longbottom about perhaps being relieved of your heavier duties- Head Girl, for instance.
 I can’t imagine Mr Harrison is your idea of inspiring company.”

 I couldn’t imagine giving it up, no matter how little I liked it.

 “No. I love being Head Girl-“ lie “-and don’t even think about mentioning my captaincy, Professor, because Quidditch is brilliant fun.”

-...and the only thing I can honestly say I still enjoy, even though it has become more and more of a chore as of late.
+...and the only thing I could honestly say I enjoyed, even though it had become more and more of a chore as of late.

 I was halfway to the door when I had finally shoved the damn essay into my bag, and she tried to call me back but I ignored her and slammed the door behind me, several students waiting for the next class of Transfiguration giving me looks of alarm at the abrupt noise.
 Shrugging off their reproachful stares, I marched past them and glanced at the clock in the corridor.
 I cursed, yanking my bag strap higher and beginning to run.